 Most guys react poorly to it and even go so far as to be embarrassing.
 So before you continue on your quest to find the perfect girl, spend some time studying this article on how to handle rejection from a girl.

-Not only does this prevent you from looking weak but it softens the blow of getting rejected.
+Not only does this prevent you from looking weak, but it also softens the blow of getting rejected.

-This was one of the things I learnt very early into my stint of casual dating.
+This was one of the things I learned very early in my casual dating stint.

 Trust me, it’s going to happen.
-Also, the more attractive a girl, the more attention she gets.
+Also, the more attractive a girl is, the more attention she gets.

 I would think that most girls are hounded by guys in this day and age, especially on dating apps and social networking sites.

 So it’s safe to say that being hit on is not an eventful part of a woman’s life.

 Abundance inspires standards.
 In other words, when a woman is inundated with men hitting on her, she becomes more selective about who she is willing to engage with.